 1. BACKGROUND

-Lopoco has developed a server design (and related know-how and other IP) that uses approximately 75% less power and 50% less space than conventional servers, yet provides the same from factor (e.g., integration into server cluster/rack based infrastructures), hereafter the "Technology."
+Lopoco has developed a server design (and related know-how and other IP) that uses approximately 75% less power and 50% less space than conventional servers, yet provides the same form factor (e.g., integration into server cluster/rack based infrastructures), hereafter the "Technology."

 Lopoco wishes to engage Inventergy to market the Technology for possible acquisition (of Lopoco as a company or its product line), with licensing and additional investment in Lopoco also being potential monetization options for Inventergy.